huangjien/jenkins-log-reader/README.md

-# jenkins-log-reader README
+# Jenkins Log Reader

-This is the README for your extension "jenkins-log-reader".
-After writing up a brief description, we recommend including the following sections.
+This Visual Studio Code extension allows you to use local AI model to analyse the jenkins log, figures out the failure reason.

 ## Features